abouchereau2/FreeJira/README.md

  - Top Navigation Bar:
 	- "Epics": link to epics list
 	- "Search": search engine over Bugs table
  - Import backlog: upload a text file and parse a backlog formatted as a dictionary.
-If a backlog is already stored in database, the app wil merge them accoring to these rules:
+If a backlog is already stored in database, the app wil merge them according to these rules:
 	- If an Epic already exists in database (based on title), then it updates it.
 If not, it creates it.
 	- If a Bug already exists (based on title), it updates its parent Epic.
 If not, it creates it.
 	- If a Task already exists (based on title), it updates its parent Epic.
 If not, it creates it.
- - Export backlog: export the current backlog stored in database into a text file, format as a dictionary.
+ - Export backlog: export the current backlog stored in database into a text file, formatted as a dictionary.
  - Reset database: flush database.
 This function is mainly for testing purpose.

 #### Epics page